Skip to main content

 Share:

-Taylor is Senior Manager of Government Relations at ML Strategies.
+Taylor is a Vice President of Government Relations at ML Strategies.
 She regularly assists ML Strategies clients with project management and team communications.
 She is experienced in developing and organizing service teams and strategic plans to help clients achieve their legislative and regulatory goals.
 Taylor works on a wide range of issues, including those from the clean energy, health care, and technology industries.

 Prior to joining ML Strategies, Taylor worked as a Budget Analyst at the Massachusetts Department of Mental Health to develop reporting mechanisms to project payroll, monitor operational spending and facilitate Western, Central and Northeastern Massachusetts regional areas in their spending and personnel ventures.
 Previously, Taylor worked as a Legislative Aide and then Fiscal Policy Analyst for the Chairman of the House Ways and Means Committee at the Massachusetts State House.
 Under the former House Chair, Taylor worked to draft policy and budgetary recommendations relating to the mental health, developmental disabilities and judiciary accounts within the FY2017 and FY2018 annual state budgets.